AndresCasta/mind-wizard/README.md

 let layoutWidth = 128;
 let layoutHeight = 58;

+// A box represents an item.
 // Define box dimensions.
-// a box represents an item.
 let cols = 5;
 let boxWidth = layoutWidth / cols;
 let rows = 2; // the number of rows to fit the boxes